-Join Dan Gookin for an in-depth discussion in this video Creating pointer functions, part of Up and Running with C.
+Join Dan Gookin for an in-depth discussion in this video Creating pointer functions, part of Learning C (2014).

 - One of the places you'll see pointers used…the most and something that you truly can't avoid…in the C language,…is where a function requires or returns a pointer value.…Happens a lot.…This movie helps you deal with pointer functions,…even create your own.…You'll see how pointers are used in functions,…how to pass a pointer to a function,…and how to return a pointer from a function.…You've all ready seen pointers used in functions…in this course.…You probably just didn't recognize…that's what was happening.…